 Top 5 reasons to use Node-RED right now

 You’ve probably heard of Node-RED.
-You know, that super awesome, browser-based, draw-the-flows and connect-the-nodes tool for integrating IoT devices with applications?
+You know, that super awesome, browser-based, draw-the-flows, and connect-the-nodes tool for easily integrating IoT devices with applications?
 Yeah, that one.

 #1 – Built on a battle-tested technology stack

-Is Web Browser technically part of a technology stack?
+Is a web browser technically part of a technology stack?
 I dunno, maybe I’m taking creative liberties here.
 But I do so to make this point: writing GUIs is tough (especially good ones like the ones you and I write).